 There are many reasons to consider Cartagena Colombia as a place to retire or just to visit.
-Not the least of which is the cost of living.
-With an average exchange rate of 2600 Pesos to 1 U.S. Dollar, your retirement nest egg will go twice as far and I mean literally twice as far.
+The first reason is the cost of living when you retire in Colombia.
+With an average exchange rate of 2,900 Pesos to 1 U.S. Dollar, your retirement nest egg will go twice as far and I mean literally twice as far.
 And it also means real estate in Cartagena is a bargain too.
 With the exception of some imported goods prices are half what they are in the States or Canada.
 They manufacture or grow just about everything here, you will not want for anything.
 When was the last time you bought a cart full of groceries for less than a hundred dollars, I mean everything you need for two for at least a week.
-You can take a taxi just about anywhere in the city for less than $2.00.
+You can take a taxi just about anywhere in the city for less than $3.00.
 They brew several brands of local beer; by far the most popular is Aguila, which sells in the supermarket for around .40 cents a bottle, .75 to 1.25 in restaurants and on the beach and it’s a nice beer.
 Many imported brands are available and will run in the neighborhood of 2.00 per bottle.
 Colombia is famous for the rums that are distilled here.
 From everyday, run of the mill white rums to delicious aged golden rums, there are many brands to choose from and they will cost you between 5.00 and 7.00 a bottle.
 If you prefer a 12-year-old scotch, you can pay as high as 30.00 per bottle, imported liquors are heavily taxed and expensive here.
 Accommodations are far less than you would expect in a seaside resort.
 You can rent a fully furnished, 3 bedroom 2 bath air-conditioned apartment including all utilities and cable TV, on or within a block of the beach and the most you’ll pay in the high season is $850.00.
 For a month!
 That, my friends, is in the high dollar tourist area, a few blocks off the beaten path you’ll pay 450.00 or less.
-If you would prefer a nice hotel and I mean nice, not a dump, 25.00 to 35.00 per day, which usually includes a continental breakfast with coffee.
+If you would prefer a nice hotel and I mean nice, not a dump, 50.00 to 75.00 per day, which usually includes a continental breakfast with coffee.
 You can also stay at the 5 star Cartagena Hilton, that’s here too, but you’ll pay it’s imported.

 The cost of a nice Cartagena apartment for sale can range from $75,000 to $400,000 Dollars; this of course is dependent upon location and size.
 My wife and I purchased a 3 bedroom 2 bath condominium in a small, low rise, garden apartment complex.
 (There are 13 other units in the building) Our apartment is approximately 1300 square feet and is located in the heart of Bocagrande.
 We are literally blocks from everything and yet our neighborhood is a quiet residential area.
 We paid $92,000 and spent another $20,000 to completely remodel it.
 Everything is new except the building, which is about 20 years old and very well maintained.
 Another plus, there aren’t any hurricanes here; Cartagena is well out of the hurricane belt.
 Let’s make a comparison, an area with similar weather.
 South Florida’s Gold Coast, say from Jupiter to Miami Beach on or near the water.
 I would conservatively say there is a 90% difference in the cost of housing alone, plus utilities here are 50% less and taxes are almost non-existent.
 You can live on a modest pension here and put money in the bank.
 Here’s an example.
 I took my wife, Mariela, to lunch yesterday, something we do once or twice a week.
 We go to different restaurants that are within walking distance from our home.
 The Dunia, a two-block walk, was our choice.
 When we arrived our favorite waiter Juan greeted us.
 He seated us on the patio, under an immense Banyan tree, I prefer to eat outside, Mariela likes the air-conditioned dinning room but I prevailed, that doesn’t happen often.
 We ordered and Juan brought me an ice-cold Aguila and my wife a homemade fruit juice while we waited for our food.
 Mariela ordered the Special of the Day, meatloaf with rice, vegetables, homemade cheese soup and salad with avocado dressing.
 I had one of my favorites at the Dunia, a filet with black pepper sauce, baked potato and salad.
 We had a second round of drinks and thoroughly enjoyed our lunch.
 The Dunia is a family owned affair and is very clean with good service and exceptionally good food.
 It’s a medium priced restaurant; our lunch with tip was 27,000 Pesos. (about $10.50).